 Accounting and Management

-The mission of the Department of Accounting & Finance is to provide career-oriented quality education in accounting, fraud examination, and finance through quality teaching, professional development, and commitment to service.
+The mission of the Department of Accounting and Management is to provide career-oriented quality education in accounting, fraud examination, management and finance through quality teaching, professional development, and commitment to service.
 The Department offers a variety of accounting programs and tracks that provide students with strong backgrounds in accounting, business, and fraud examination.

 The accounting program at Tech provides the student with strong accounting, business, and technical skills to be competitive in the modern technology-oriented job market.
 Students are prepared to seek career opportunities in many levels and in many different industries.
 Professionally certified faculty members emphasize a practical approach using modern business tools and preparing students for a broad range of positions in business and government.